-Along with my routine(s) and wardrobe, I’ve also made some changes when it comes to what TV shows I watch.
-My main focus has been finding shows that are binge-worthy and light-hearted, with a splash of drama.
+Along with my routine(s) and wardrobe, I’ve also changed what TV shows I watch.
+My main focus has been finding binge-worthy and light-hearted shows with a splash of drama.
 Nothing too heavy, too complicated, or too dark.
-In this season, I’m trying to laugh and enjoy as much as possible.
+I’m trying to laugh and enjoy as much as possible this season.

-Since “being home”, I’ve been able to catch up on some of my favorite shows, as well as become acquainted with some new one’s.
+Since “being home,” I’ve been able to catch up on some of my favorite shows and become acquainted with some new ones.
 Back in May, I took advantage of the Netflix + Hulu + Disney+ package deal.
 For two TV-loving fanatics, this was a real treat for my husband and me.
-Plus, it’s gotten us one step closer to getting rid of cable.
-Tax
+Plus, it’s gotten us closer to getting rid of cable.

 Here are three of the shows I’ve been currently watching on Hulu and Netflix:

 I’m late to the party.
 I know.
 But thanks to Hulu, I could watch all four seasons of Insecure with a 7-day free HBO pass.
 I started watching on a Thursday and was done by the following Tuesday afternoon.
 I would’ve finished sooner, but I had to wait for my husband to watch.
 He became a fan of the show after episode three.

 The show does a great job of exploring a friendship between two Black women, navigating through the murk and mere of everyday life.
 I thoroughly enjoyed watching the two main characters, Issa and Molly, grow from season to season.
 My husband and I appreciated Issa’s obvious homage to the Black Los Angeles experience.
 And, thanks in large part to both musical geniuses Raphael Saadiq and Solange, the show features some delightful and refreshing musical content.